FanshuoZeng/Simignore/README.md

 ## Simignore Zero-shot Inference
 We provide the Zero-shot inference procedure for the LLaVA1.5-7b model and the LLaVA1.5-13b model on the *ScienceQA(Image)* dataset.
 We conduct the following experiments on one 4090D GPU (24G).

-Inference using LLaVA-v1.5-7b model
+Inference using LLaVA-v1.5-7b model.
 ```bash
 bash ./src/Simignore/inference/eval/eval_sqa_latency_inplace.sh
 ```
-Inference using LLaVA-v1.5-13b model
+Inference using LLaVA-v1.5-13b model.
 ```bash
 bash ./src/Simignore/inference/eval/eval_sqa_latency_inplace_13b.sh
 ```